isomerpages/moh-upec/_our-work/Policy & Professional Standard/Credentialing of Foreign Trained Paramedics and Emergency Medical Technicians (EMTs).md

 including nurses, paramedics, and Emergency Medicine (EM) physicians recognized by UPEC.</p>
 <p>Each review panel must include at least one EM physician, ensuring medical
 expertise in the evaluation process.
-The UPEC Medical Director is responsible for assigning the panel members, and their role is to review the candidate's qualifications, ensuring they meet Singapore's high standards for practicing in emergency medical services.</p>
+The UPEC Clinical Director is responsible for assigning the panel members, and their role is to review the candidate's qualifications, ensuring they meet Singapore's high standards for practicing in emergency medical services.</p>